 Growth in the agriculture sector almost halved in the second quarter, expanding only 1.91 percent compared to 3 percent in the first quarter, as growth in crop production slipped to 1.49 percent in the second quarter from 3.45 percent during the first quarter, according to NBS data.

 “The economic managers need to carry out growth-enhancing policies in the country that will lead to sustainable and inclusive growth,” said Ayodele Akinwunmi, head of research at FSDH Merchant bank in Lagos.

 In a dampener on investor sentiment, the International Monetary Fund also downgraded its global economic growth projections for the first time since July 2016.

 Citing escalating trade tensions and stresses in emerging markets, the Washington-based lender cut its global growth forecast for this year to 3.7 percent from 3.9 percent last April.

 “At the time of our last World Economic Outlook in April, the world economy broad-based momentum led us to project a 3.9 percent growth rate for both this year and next,” IMF Chief Economist Maurice Obstfeld told reporters Tuesday in Bali, Indonesia, as he explained that developments since then made the Fund’s earlier forecast over-optimistic.

 Rather than rising, growth has plateaued at 3.7 percent, according to Obstfeld.

 “There are clouds on the horizon.
 Growth has proven to be less balanced than we had hoped.
-Not only have some downside risks that the last world economic outlook identified been realized, mother likelihood of further negative shocks to our growth forecast has risen,” Obstfeld added.
+Not only have some downside risks that the last world economic outlook identified been realized, but another likelihood of further negative shocks to our growth forecast has also risen,” Obstfeld added.